-Except for the Amended Gossamer License Agreement that we entered into with Gossamer in June 2018 and amended in May 2020, our operations to date have been limited to organizing and staffing our Company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates and undertaking preclinical and clinical studies.
-There can be no assurance of future revenues either from future payments related to the Amended Gossamer License Agreement, transition services or from our product candidates.
+Except for the Gossamer License Agreement that we entered into with Gossamer in June 2018, our operations to date have been limited to organizing and staffing our Company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates and undertaking preclinical and clinical studies.
+There can be no assurance of future revenues either from future payments related to the Gossamer License Agreement, transition services or from our product candidates.
 Our product candidates are subject to long development cycles, and there is no assurance we will be able to successfully develop, obtain regulatory approval for, or market our product candidates.
-As of September 30, 2020, we had an accumulated deficit of \$141.8 million and anticipate incurring additional losses for the next several years.
+As of March 31, 2021, we had an accumulated deficit of \$151.0 million and anticipate incurring additional losses for the next several years.

-The Company's inability to obtain required funding in the near future could have a material adverse effect on its operations and strategic development plan for future growth.
-If the Company cannot successfully raise additional capital and implement its strategic development plan, its liquidity, financial condition and business prospects will be materially and adversely affected, and the Company may have to cease operations.
-Based on the Company's current cash reserves of \$47.3 million at September 30, 2020 and financial condition as of this Quarterly Report on Form 10-Q, we believe our existing cash and cash equivalent will be sufficient to fund currently planned operations through the fourth quarter of 2022.
+Based on the Company's current cash reserves of \$39.0 million at March 31, 2021 and financial condition as of this Quarterly Report on Form 10-Q, we believe our existing cash and cash equivalent will be sufficient to fund currently planned operations through at least the fourth quarter of 2022.